andyw8/andyw8.github.io/_posts/2020-03-16-define-your-teams-broken-build-policy.markdown

 To delivery working software at a sustainable pace, it's critical to keep the master build passing.

 A failing build is demoralizing and disruptive for the team.
-Developers will lose confidence in the correctness of the system.
+Developers and testers will lose confidence in the correctness of the system.
 They may be unable to know if a failing test was due to their change, or to something else.

 Keeping the master build passing should take priority over almost everything else.